MAPS, MODELS AND SYNTHETIC WORLDS

 The Human Connectome Project continues without a completion date.

-In 2008 when I was captured, loitering without intent on an obscure street by a dirty canal in a sprawling metropolis on face of the Google Earth, the ultimate mapping project had already been announced.
+In 2008 when I was captured, loitering without intent on an obscure street by a dirty canal in a sprawling metropolis on the face of the Google Earth, the ultimate mapping project had already been announced.
 It was to be the most ambitious of all — a project without end, limit, or stasis — a dynamic map, not just of physical but the human terrain; not just of the world but of the future.

 The ‘Sentient World Simulation’ (SWS) grew out of the Synthetic Environment for Analysis and Simulation (SEAS), a sophisticated strategic planning tool developed by Purdue University on behalf of Fortune 500 companies.
 SEAS devours huge quantities of data from any source it can — economic indicators, climactic events, census data, breaking news — in order to run strategic simulations for 62 countries.
 The model of each country constitutes about five million nodes representing, for example, hospitals, mosques, pipelines, organisations and people.